-Mission Statement: The aim of production courses in the Media Arts and Culture department at Occidental is to combine media history, theory, and practice with perspectives on visual culture afforded by our location within an Art History and Visual Arts department.
+Overview: The aim of production courses in the Media Arts and Culture Department at Occidental is to combine media history, theory, and practice with perspectives on visual culture afforded by our location within an Art History and Visual Arts department.
 We keep our equipment, facilities, and courses current with trends in the field, but we are not a trade school, nor are we seeking to blankly emulate mainstream models of production.
 Occidental offers the chance to pursue Media Arts and Culture in a liberal arts environment.
 Approaching theory and practice simultaneously in one of the major metropolitan centers of the world, informed by study abroad opportunities and interdisciplinary learning, is a rare and unique opportunity.
 Your production work must therefore be characterized by resourceful and creative use of the materials at hand, rather than falling prey to the myth that producing groundbreaking media requires access to more money or more specialized equipment.

 Form and Content: The MAC department trains students in digital video workflows.
 Use of the department's cameras, equipment, and software platforms designated for your course context is required unless otherwise cleared by the faculty member.

 Student Filming Policies: Familiarize yourself with the rules and regulations listed in the Student Production Handbook (SPH).
 Ignorance is not a defense.
 Your course professor, Diana Keeler (Manager of Digital Production; email@example.com), and the Student Production Coordinator all have office hours to clarify any questions or concerns you have.